 Twelve months is a long time – particularly when you consider everything that has been debited from your account over this period.
 The major items, such as rent, groceries, household bills, taxes and insurance premiums, quickly come to mind.
 And that’s where they stay – in your mind.
 Most households do not keep close tabs on their income and expenditure.
 It’s hard to imagine many people drawing up financial statements or a balance sheet, like companies do, for their own domestic purposes.
-The furthest most people go is deducting monthly costs from monthly income, in other words short-term financial planning.
 Adopting a long-term perspective may enable better control over your budget.

 Your annual financial review in five questions